 I wanted to share a basic yet flavorful way to make these roasted whole carrots.
 There are however, other ingredients you can substitute or add to your carrots if you desire:

-• honey: instead of honey, brown sugar or maple syrup works great as well
+- honey: instead of honey, brown sugar or maple syrup works great as well

-• Other ingredients to add: garlic, cinnamon
+- Other spices to add: garlic, cinnamon, cumin etc.

 Storage and Reheating Instructions

 To store roasted whole carrots, place them in an airtight container and store them in the refrigerator for up to 5 days.
-You can reheat carrots using the microwave, or roast them covered in the oven (350℉ for 20-25 minutes).
+You can reheat leftover carrots using the microwave, or roast them covered in the oven (350℉ for 20-25 minutes).

 Frequently Asked Questions